Skip to content

 Sarah Ziedler

 Sarah Ziedler is a science communicator at the HIIG.
 Her responsibilities include managing the institute’s social media channels and website, editing the Digital Society Blog as well as the annual research magazine encore, and contributing to press and newsletter work.
-She is also involved in the “AI & Gender Equality” project, which is producing a meta-study examining structural gender inequalities in the field of artificial intelligence.
+She is also a project assistant in the AI and Gender Equality project.

 Sarah studied Cultural Studies at the Humboldt University in Berlin and holds a bachelor’s degree in Philosophy and Art History.
-For her Master’s thesis, she drew on two documentaries about women’s football to explore how marginalised bodies can challenge assumptions about gender on screen.
+For her Master’s thesis, she drew on two documentaries about women’s football to explore how marginalised bodies can challenge familiar assumptions about gender on screen.

 Current projects